 order to fulfil the purpose for which it was originally collected

 or for any other legitimate business purpose.

 If you have consented to receiving marketing communications from us, we may continue to use your personal data for this purpose until you withdraw your consent or otherwise for as long as we reasonably consider your consent remains valid and effective.

 Where you have provided your personal data to enable us to provide the holiday arrangements or other services you have contracted, we are entitled to retain this information for a period of ten years after the end of those arrangements.
 In certain limited circumstances, we may be able to retain it for a longer period.

 Can you ask us to delete your personal data?

-Yes, you can ask us to remove your personal data in certain circumstances for example where you have withdrawn your consent to our further using this for marketing purposes.
+Yes, you can ask us to eraseremove your personal data in certain circumstances, for example where you have withdrawn your consent to further marketing where the data in question has only been processed for this purposeour further using this for marketing purposes.
 However, this is not always the case.
 Please see the previous paragraph for further information on the period of time we may retain personal data.